c0wsaysmoo/plane-tracker-rgb-pi/README.md

 **New features:**

 - Generates **interactive maps** for both closest and farthest flights
-- Maps and log files can be viewed via your Pi’s local IP at `http://<Pi_IP>:8080` (The local IP address of your flight tracker)
+- Maps and log files can be viewed via your Pi’s local IP at `http://<Pi_IP>:8080` (The local IP address of your flight tracker ie 192.168.x.x:8080 etc)

 This setup lets you stay updated without watching the clock, in addition to receiving email summaries with distance and map information.